 Bluetooth is a different matter when it comes to noise levels and, whilst it is much better than the xDSD and xCAN for sensitive IEMs, it is still a bit hissy with ultra-sensitive IEMs.
 I also found the first few seconds after pairing to be very high for EMI before it got quieter.

-Granted LDAC and HWA is a class higher on the xDSD’s softer darker sounding BT aptX signal but it is not a pitch-black background.
-Comparing to the Q5 I actually felt the general hiss level was a shade higher on the Q5s balanced and unbalanced.
+Granted LDAC and HWA are a class higher on the xDSD’s softer darker sounding BT aptX signal but it is not a pitch-black background.
+Compared to the Q5 I actually felt the general hiss level was a shade higher on the Q5s balanced and unbalanced.

 Hybrid designs such as FiiO’s own FH5 and FH7 as well as high-end models such as the 105dB SPL tia Trio from 64 Audio were much quieter and that is where I would be attracted to the Q5s as a portable BT amp.
 The hiss from these designs was negligible.